 But it’s not that muscle “weighs” more than fat.
 In the photo above we have 5 lbs of fat and 5 lbs of muscle.
 They weigh the same.

-The difference is that muscle is a lot more dense than fat, meaning it takes up less space than fat.
+The difference is that muscle is a lot more dense than fat, meaning it takes up less space.

-That means we can have two people who weigh the same but physically look very different depending on the amount of muscle mass the person has.
+That means we can have two people who weigh the same but physically look very different depending on the amount of muscle mass a person has.

 This is another reason the scale can’t give us the complete picture of your weight loss/fat loss progress.

-If you have been strength-training/lifting weights for a while now and begin a calorie deficit to lose weight, you might not see much of a difference with gaining muscle (although it can happen).
+If you have been strength-training/lifting weights for a while now and begin a calorie deficit to lose weight, you might not see much of a difference in gaining muscle (although it can happen).

 If you’re starting a calorie deficit to lose weight and new to strength training, you might see more of a change with putting muscle on while losing fat.

-Keep going and remain consistent, having muscle on your body is a great thing and the best way to improve your metabolism!
+Keep going and remain consistent, having lean muscle on your body is a great way to improve your metabolism!